 Meet our Volunteer Board of Directors

-Brandon Follett, Board President
+Brandon Follett, President

-Jeani Ferrari is a dedicated community volunteer who is proud of her involvement with TCFM.
+Jeani is a dedicated community volunteer who is proud of her involvement with TCFM.
 She was one of the original group members who believed that a successful farmers’ market could thrive in Turlock.
 Jeani’s passion for Turlock’s downtown is contagious.
 She served on the Turlock Downtown Revitalization Committee in the late 1990s, and her commitment to a thriving downtown has been invaluable in developing the market.
 She serves as a charter board member and chairs the Sponsor Committee.
-Her active participation in so many areas of the market, from helping with set up and staffing of the information booth during the first years to social media, school tours, and special events, is a testament to how committed she is and how important volunteers are to the success of TCFM.
+Her active participation in so many areas of the market, from helping with set up and staffing of the information booth during the first years, to social media, school tours, and special events, is a testament to how committed she is and how important volunteers are to the success of TCFM.

 Anne Picirillo is the owner-operator of Athena’s Gift Extra Virgin Olive Oil, which offers locally grown and pressed extra virgin olive oil.
 She has farmed olive trees in Gustine since 2004.
 Anne has been a vendor since the inception of TCFM and is a charter board member who also serves on the board of the Merced Certified Farmers Market.
 She is extremely proud of what TCFM has become and brings an important perspective, as well as dedication, for locally grown and produced goods at farmers’ markets.